Glen Of Imaal Terrier Vs Border Terrier

 How Frequently To Groom Each Breed?

 Glen Of Imaal Terriers, for example, require more frequent grooming than Border Terriers.
-This is due to the fact that Glen Of Imaal Terriers have a double coat, consisting of a dense outer layer and a softer undercoat.
+This is because Glen Of Imaal Terriers have a double coat, consisting of a dense outer layer and a softer undercoat.
 This type of coat requires regular brushing to prevent matting and tangling.

 Border Terriers, on the other hand, have a single-layer coat that is easier to manage.
-However, Border Terriers still need to be brushed on a weekly basis to remove dead hair and promote healthy growth.
+However, Border Terriers still need to be brushed every week to remove dead hair and promote healthy growth.

 Trimming